oicnanev/RI-ISEL2526/Practical_Assignments/2_BGP_Routing_Configurations/report.md

 #### 1.4.8 - Explain the role of R12 in AS 5511, and how are its interfaces divided between the OSPF areas involved

+R12 is Router inside a Stub Area

-R12 serves as an Area Border Router (ABR).
+R10 and R11 serves as an Area Border Router (ABR).
 This is its primary and most important role.

-As an ABR, R12 has the following key responsibilities:
+As an ABR, R10 and R11 has the following key responsibilities:

 Connecting Different OSPF Areas: It has interfaces in two separate OSPF areas: the backbone area (Area 0) and a stub area (Area 1).
 It is the sole router providing a pathway between these two parts of the network.

 Summarizing and Filtering LSAs: It controls the flow of Link-State Advertisements (LSAs) between Area 0 and Area 1.

-Injecting a Default Route: As Area 1 is a stub area, R12 does not flood external LSAs (Type 5 LSAs) into it.
+Injecting a Default Route: As Area 1 is a stub area, R10 and R11 does not flood external LSAs (Type 5 LSAs) into it.
 Instead, it injects a default route (0.0.0.0/0) into Area 1, telling all routers in that area, "if you don't have a more specific route, send the traffic to me to reach external destinations."

 #### 1.4.9 - Explain what a stub area is and discuss the resulting advantages and potential limitations.
 In your discussion, please detail under what conditions would multi-area OSPF be preferred over a single backbone area in real networks